Wife of ESPN broadcaster Chris Berman dies in crash

 WOODBURY, Conn.
 (AP) — The wife of longtime ESPN broadcaster Chris Berman died in a traffic crash in Connecticut, the sports network’s president confirmed Wednesday.

-Katherine Ann Berman, 67, of Cheshire, was one of two victims in the two-vehicle crash at about 2:15 p.m.
+Katherine Ann Berman, 67, a teacher, was one of two victims in the two-vehicle crash at about 2:15 p.m.
 Tuesday in Woodbury, state police said.
 The other victim was identified by police as Edward Bertulis, 87, of Waterbury.

 “This is a devastating tragedy and difficult to comprehend,” ESPN President John Skipper said in a statement.
 “Chris is beloved by all his ESPN colleagues and for good reason: He has a huge heart and has given so much to so many over the years.
 We know how much his family means to him and all we can do at a moment like this is give him the love and support he will surely need at this hour.”